How to Prepare Libraries for Submission:

 - If using custom sequencing primers, these must be submitted along with the samples, and denoted on TuboWeb.

-- Aliquots must be at 100uM in at least 20uL and in a LowBind Tube clearly labeled.
+- Aliquots must be at 100uM and at least 20uL in a clearly labeled LoBind Tube.

 Submitting Samples for Library Preparation and Sequencing: